CraigRonald555/FPL-REST-API/Documentation/locating_data.md

     		...
   	},

-  	"21/22": {
+  	"2122": {
     		...
    	}

 }
 ```

-An Admin endpoint will be added to update the database with any game week objects which have not yet been imported into the database.
+An endpoint only accessible to admins will be added to update the database with any game week objects which have not yet been imported into the database.